-A sonobuoy is a portable sonar system that, when dropped from an aircraft or a ship, can help in detecting submarines and conducting underwater research.
+A sonobuoy is a portable sonar system that can be dropped from an aircraft or a ship to detect submarines and conduct underwater research.

-Sonobuoys are packed in canisters and installed in the aircraft.
-They are ejected from the aircraft when the latter passes over a specific region above the water.
+Sonobuoys are packed in canisters and installed in aircraft.
+They are ejected from the aircraft when it passes over a specific region above the water.

-There are three main types of sonobuoys: active, passive and special-purpose sonobuoys, which are used in accordance with the nature of the mission.
+There are three main types of sonobuoys: active, passive, and special-purpose sonobuoys, which are used according to the nature of the mission.

-Once the aircraft reaches the space above the target area, it does a quick radar search followed by a visual search (using sensors and onboard equipment) to ascertain whether the submarine is on the surface.
-If the submarine cannot be found on the surface, the aircraft crew will then drop sonobuoys from the bottom of the aircraft.
+Once the aircraft reaches the designated target area, it conducts a radar search, followed by a visual search using sensors and onboard equipment to locate the submarine on the surface.
+If the submarine cannot be found on the surface, the aircraft crew then releases sonobuoys from the bottom of the aircraft to continue the search.